Wat Chedi Luang in Chiang Mai

 By Paula Parker

-We had already spent the best part of the day exploring temples and by this stage you could say that we were somewhat “templed out” and in need of respite from the searing heat.
+We had already spent the best part of the day exploring temples, and by the time we came across Wat Chedi Luang, we were hot and tired and in need of respite from the searing heat.

-As it turned out Wat Chedi Luang was one of our favorite temples and I would have to say one of the main attractions within the Old City Walls of Chiang Mai.
+As it turned out, Wat Chedi Luang was one of our favourite temples, and I would have to say one of the main attractions within the Old City Walls of Chiang Mai.

 Naga Serpent staircase and remaining elephant statues on Wat Chedi Luang.